 How Much are Your Wants?

 One of my favorite people in the personal finance space – J Money – shared a simple (and eye-opening) challenge about tracking your wants that can help you control your spending habits.

 I did it a couple of summers ago.
-Even though I would say we're pretty savvy about spending, this challenge showed us that we have some areas we need to stay on top of better.
+Even though we're pretty savvy about spending, this challenge showed us that we have some areas we need to stay on top of better.